-This Spiced Pear and Pomegranate Crostini appetizer is a cinch to prepare and doesn’t require any special serving utensils.
-Perfect for holiday parties!
+These Pomegranate and Pear Crostini Appetizers are a cinch to prepare and doesn’t require any special serving utensils.
+Easy finger foods like this pear appetizer are perfect for holiday parties!

 Spiced Pear and Pomegranate Crostini are the perfect solution for simple entertaining.
 They look far more special than a plate of fruit and cheese, but they’re really a cinch to prepare and don’t require any special serving utensils.